 What is Darknet or Dark Web

 Normal browsers cannot open the Darknet websites whose top-level domains are .onion because they are not normal domain names, but a string of random characters followed with .onion.
 These domain names are created by Onion when you host your anonymous websites using the Onion or Tor network.
 Thus, the DNS servers do not have a clue of what they are, and you will get a site not found the error if you try to access one of the websites in the Darknet.
 Only the Onion servers know how to resolve these domain names.

 Most of the Darknet is misused by the criminal types.
 This is because it offers almost full anonymity.
-They are there to sell services such as pay-to-kill (assassin services), sexually abuse of all types, prostitutes, banned-drug sellers, weed-sellers, etc. That is why Darknet is considered to be dangerous.
+They are there to sell services such as pay-to-kill (assassin services), sexual abuse of all types, prostitutes, banned-drug sellers, weed-sellers, etc. That is why Darknet is considered to be dangerous.

 And often there are links that do not tell you where they are leading unless you access them from reliable Darknet directories.
 The possibility exists that you click on a link to some discussion and land upon a page of assassins-for-hire.
 And if anything goes wrong, the police would be knocking on your doors.